-Automating Linux File Backups With Bash: part 1
+Automating Linux File Backups With Bash

 “Always keep a backup” is one of the most fundamental rules in the digital age, but just like everyone else, I rarely follow it.
 Not too long ago, I faced the consiquences of my actions when my hard drive failed, and I lost a lot of important data because all my backups were outdated by about 1 year.

-Preparing drive
+Preparing the drive

 I will connect the drive to my laptop, and run lsblk to find the block device.
 (I will be using a 16GB usb drive for the example)